jackb312/Kitten-Insult-Generator/README.md

 https://jackb312.github.io/Kitten-Insult-Generator/

 ## Usage
-Load the page, press the 'play' icon button next to "You are a" and your insult and new kitten picture will both be randomly generated.
+To generate a completely new insult, press the 'Mnew Insult' button.
+To add words to an insult already generated, press the 'Moar Insults' button and new words will be added to the existing insult.